apache/doris/docs/en/sql-manual/sql-reference/Show-Statements/SHOW-LOAD.md

    ```sql
    SHOW LOAD;
    ````

-2. Display the import tasks of the specified db, the label contains the string "2014_01_02", and display the oldest 10
+2. Show all import tasks of all db (executed by root user)

     ```sql
+    SHOW LOAD ALL;
+    ```

+3. Display the import tasks of the specified db, the label contains the string "2014_01_02", and display the oldest 10

+   ```sql
    SHOW LOAD FROM example_db WHERE LABEL LIKE "2014_01_02" LIMIT 10;
    ````

-3. Display the import tasks of the specified db, specify the label as "load_example_db_20140102" and sort by LoadStartTime in descending order
+4. Display the import tasks of the specified db, specify the label as "load_example_db_20140102" and sort by LoadStartTime in descending order

    ```sql
    SHOW LOAD FROM example_db WHERE LABEL = "load_example_db_20140102" ORDER BY LoadStartTime DESC;
    ````

-4. Display the import task of the specified db, specify the label as "load_example_db_20140102", the state as "loading", and sort by LoadStartTime in descending order
+5. Display the import task of the specified db, specify the label as "load_example_db_20140102", the state as "loading", and sort by LoadStartTime in descending order

    ```sql
    SHOW LOAD FROM example_db WHERE LABEL = "load_example_db_20140102" AND STATE = "loading" ORDER BY LoadStartTime DESC;
    ````

-5. Display the import tasks of the specified db and sort them in descending order by LoadStartTime, and display 10 query results starting from offset 5
+6. Display the import tasks of the specified db and sort them in descending order by LoadStartTime, and display 10 query results starting from offset 5

    ```sql
    SHOW LOAD FROM example_db ORDER BY LoadStartTime DESC limit 5,10;
    SHOW LOAD FROM example_db ORDER BY LoadStartTime DESC limit 10 offset 5;
    ````

-6. Small batch import is a command to check the import status
+7. Small batch import is a command to check the import status

    ````
    curl --location-trusted -u {user}:{passwd} http://{hostname}:{port}/api/{database}/_load_info?label={labelname}